raoulg/MADS-MachineLearning-course/README.md

 copy paste your key on the second line (leave the first key there) and save the file, then exit
 4. check with `cat authorized_keys` that your key is added.

+## Still watch the video.

+I know some of you still skipped the video.
+Ok, I get that, but now actually watch it... [introduction video about rye](https://rye.astral.sh/guide/)